 There is a critical need for investigators prepared to conduct clinical and translational research in cancer and oncology.
-The Tucker Scholar Program is a developmental award for GW / MFA medical oncology fellows designed to expose scholars to clinical and translational research in cancer.
+The Albert L. Tucker and Elizabeth T. Tucker Postdoctoral Fellowship (Tucker Fellowship Program) is a developmental award for GW / MFA medical oncology fellows designed to expose scholars to clinical and translational research in cancer.

-The Tucker Scholar program provides one year of funding at $75,000/year with a typical start date of July 1.
+The Tucker Fellowship Program provides one year of funding at $75,000/year with a typical start date of July 1.
 Selection among the applications received will be based on the recommendations of a review committee.
 Indirect costs are not allowed.

 Research must constitute at least 50% of each Scholar’s professional effort

-Tucker Scholars must be able to commit a minimum of six calendar months of total professional effort (50%) for clinical research and career development associated with the program.
+Tucker Fellows must be able to commit a minimum of six calendar months of total professional effort (50%) for clinical research and career development associated with the program.

-Letters from the division director and department chair are required describing support for the candidate and indicating he/she has approved a plan for protecting 50% of the scholar’s total professional effort for the year of Tucker Fellowship.
+Letters from the division director and department chair are required describing support for the candidate and indicating he/she has approved a plan for protecting 50% of the fellow’s total professional effort for the year of Tucker Fellowship Program.

 Mentorship and Oversight

-Each Scholar must form a 2-3 member advisory committee to include a primary mentor, an additional clinician- investigators or collaborators.
-Each Scholar will develop an individual academic career development plan.
-This advisory committee will meet with the Scholar at least quarterly to review progress.
+Each Fellow must form a 2-3 member advisory committee to include a primary mentor, an additional clinician- investigators or collaborators.
+Each Fellow will develop an individual academic career development plan.
+This advisory committee will meet with the Fellow at least quarterly to review progress.

 GW clinical fellow applicants must have an M.D. or equivalent.
 Applicants must identify a GW primary mentor with appropriate content expertise and experience mentoring young investigators.
 Candidates should be U.S. citizens, U.S. permanent residents, or non-U.S. citizens with a valid visa to work in the U.S.